inventhouse/smallmachine/README.md

 ##### Saved Zoom Chats
 The video-meeting platform Zoom allows participants to send text messages to the group and each other; there is an option to save the chat to a file, however the format of the chat log is _extremely_ verbose, for example reactions to messages appear like messages themselves, message threads are flattened, and other issues.

-Let's write a parser that will re-thread the messages, roll-up reactions, and maybe do some filtering as well.
+Here we'll write a parser that will re-thread the messages, roll-up reactions, and even do some filtering as well.

 ##### Step 0: Format and Input Fixture
 See [zoom-chat-parser-0](Examples/zoom-chat-parser-0)

 The first thing to do is look at the format of the data: is it actually structured enough to write a parser for?
 How are segments delimited?
 How do they relate?
 Start to get some ideas for how to take the data apart.

-It can be helpful to collect and/or construct a snippet of the data to be parsed that exercises different aspects of the format to work from; once we're at the point of running full "real" data through our parser, we'll add to this as we find things it doesn't cope with.
+It can be helpful to collect and/or construct a snippet of the data to be parsed that exercises different aspects of the format to work from; once we're at the point of running full-sized "real" data through our parser, we'll add to this as we find things it doesn't represent.

 ```python
 chat_lines = """